Last updated on 2026-04-08

-The Bachelor of Science in Applied Computer Science (Database Option) is structured as follows:
+The Bachelor of Science in Applied Computer Science (Database Option) offers a comprehensive structure designed to accommodate both full-time and part-time students.
+The program includes:

-- Program Length: Two years for full-time students.
+- Program Length: Two years for full-time students, with up to 7 years allowed for part-time completion.

 - Co-op Opportunities: Optional competitive co-op placements are available to enhance practical experience.